 "Soilless mixes" as their name implies do not contain any soil mineral particles (i.e. sand, silt or clay).
 Sometimes they are called peatlite mixes, as peat moss is a primary component.
-Other common ingredients include perlite, vermiculite, sphagnum moss and composted softwood bark.
+Other common ingredients vermiculite. include perlite, sphagnum moss and composted softwood bark.
 Soilless mixes are extremely lightweight, moisture and nutrient retentive, and usually sterilized.
 They can be used for almost all containerized plants, indoors or outside.
-Finer textured versions are sold as seed-starting media.
+Finer textured versions are sold as seedstarting media.